wilhelmer/remove-markdown-links/README.md

 ## Usage

-Select the text from which all Markdown links should be removed and execute the `Remove Markdown Links` command via the command palette.
+1. Select the text from which Markdown links should be removed.
+2. Execute the `Remove Markdown Links` command from the command palette.